systemsdk/docker-symfony-api/readme.md

 Note 2: Do not use .env.local.php on dev and test environment (delete it if exist).

-Note 3: If you want to change default web port/xdebug configuration you can create .env.local file and set some params (see .env file).
+Note 3: If you want to change a default web port/xdebug configuration, you can create .env.local file and set some params (see .env file).

 Note 4: Delete var/mysql-data folder if it exists.

-3.Add domain to local 'hosts' file:
+3.Add domain to local `hosts` file:
 ```bash
 127.0.0.1    localhost
 ```